onekit/rest-tutorial/README.md

-REST API Tutorial with code samples
+REST API server-side tutorial.
+How to do it easy with Symfony 2.8.